Cavanas History, Family Crest & Coats of Arms

 Within the archives researched, many different spelling variations of the surname Cavanas were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 Early Notables of the Cavanas family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early Cavanas Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Cavanas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cavanas family